Understanding Hydration Errors

 Takeaways

 Once you understand hydration, Next.js rendering patterns become much clearer.
-The key is thinking about where your code runs and when it produces different results.
+The key is thinking about where your code runs and when it might produce different results.